What is Payroll and how are Payroll Calculations done?

 • Promotions, salary increments and salary structure changes (impact on arrears, taxes)

-Each of these events needs to be identified and communicated for accurate salary calculations.
+Specifically, identify and communicate each of these events for accurate salary calculations.

 New joinees

-A new joinee needs to be added to the HRIS with all data records (such as PAN No, address information, dependent information), salary structure and benefit deductions.
+Add a new joinee to the HRIS with all data records (such as PAN No, address information, dependent information), salary structure, and benefit deductions.

 To allow accurate calculation of taxes, you also need to capture prior salary information through Form 12B.